No, your pan isn’t ruined! Carbon steel pan rust is easy to remove

 The salt scrub method

 The least invasive rust removal method, this process uses coarse salt and oil to scour away surface rust from anywhere on a pan.
-This method is most commonly used for small to medium sized rust issues and spot cleaning, but it also works for larger issues.
+This method is most commonly used for a small to medium sized rust spot, but it also works on larger rust areas as well.

 - Pour some coarse salt on the rust as well as vegetable oil (or any cooking oil).

-- Scrub the salt and oil into the rust with a paper towel using a small circular motion until the rust has been removed.
+- Scrub the salt and oil into the rust with a paper towel or soft cloth using a small circular motion until the rust has been removed.

 - Reseason the pan (unless the issue was minor, in which case clean, dry, and store pan using the method mentioned above).